rsta2/circle/README.md

 Circle
 ======

-> This is Step 10 of Circle.
-To get access to Step 1-9 use the git tag "Step1" to "Step9".
+> This is Step 11 of Circle.
+To get access to Step 1-10 use the git tag "Step1" to "Step10".

 > If you read this file in an editor you should switch line wrapping on.

 Overview
 --------

 Circle is a C++ bare metal programming environment for the Raspberry Pi.
 It should be useable on all existing models (tested on model A+, B and B+).
+It provides several ready-tested C++ classes which can be used to control different hardware features of the Raspberry Pi.
+Together with Circle there are delivered some samples which demonstrate the use of its classes.

 Please note that the included USB library was developed in a hobby project.
 There are known issues with it (e.g. no dynamic attachments, no error recovery, limited split support).
 For me it works well but that need not be the case with any device and in any situation.

-The 10th Step
+The 11th Step
 -------------

-In this step USB mouse support is added and demonstrated by a simple "painting program" in *sample/10-usbmouse/*.
+In this step GPIO clock support is added and demonstrated in a simple "oscilloscope program" in *sample/11-gpioclock*.
+GPIO clock 0 generates a 125 KHz square wave signal which is sampled with about 12 MHz and displayed on the screen afterwards.
 See the *README* file in this directory for details.

-Please note that the class *CUSBStandardHub* must not be instanciated in *CKernel* anymore.
-This is done automatically from *CDWHCIDevice* now.
-Another change applies to the libraries used while linking.
-The new library *lib/input/libinput.a* must be used together with *lib/input/libusb.a*.
-In the samples this is already considered.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-9 the following features were introduced:
+In Step 1-10 the following features were introduced:

 * C++ build environment
 * Simple delay functionality